DaisyIpatzi/daisyipatzi.github.io/_posts/2022-11-14-summary-post2.md

 **Few benefits:**

-* The European Union considers that privacy is a fundamental right of citizens that must be protected.
+* The European Union considers that privacy is a fundamental right of citizens that must be protected
 * With the GDPR, the rights and freedoms of citizens are extended, paying special attention to minors
 * The principle of proactive responsibility establishes that companies must apply technical and organisational measures to assure citizens that we respect those rights and freedoms
 * The risk approach allows us to adjust these measures to our circumstances